Spotted Hyena (Crocuta crocuta): Sex, Social Structure & Conservation Status

 Curious looking creatures with an awkward gait, these Spotted Hyena looked somewhat startled as they walked past the camera trap.
 Spotted Hyena (Crocuta crocuta) look like very large, heavily-built dogs.
 Their muzzle is large and black.
 Their coats of off-white to light brown with irregular dark spots that tend to fade with age.
 Spotted Hyena are large (45-80kg), gregarious predators that are common throughout sub-Saharan Africa outside of tropical forests, alpine areas and true deserts.
-They are well-known scavengers, but recent research into these predators has shown them to be hunters as well as scavengers.
-Their flexible foraging strategy and wide-ranging tastes, mean that virtually any animate and inanimate object is potential food.
+They are well-known as scavengers, but are actually more proficient hunters than lions.

 SEXING SPOTTED HYENA